62KEPLER62/Javascirpt-game-engine/README.md

 You can place or remove blocks with pressing left click.
 You can switch between adding or removing blocks with pressing q.

-Please contact with me if you made a gem with this game engine or contact me to get details of the engine.
+Please contact with me if you made a game with this game engine or contact me to get details of the engine.
 For contact: ruzgarercen@gmail.com